kommendorkapten/cosign/specs/dotsigstore_bundle/verify.md

       chain is valid and trusted by the provided root certificate.
 3. Verify transparency log inclusion.
    1. For each transparency log entry:
+      1. Verify that the kind/version is exactly the same as the previous entry's (omit for the first entry).
-      1. Recreate the Rekor entry from the bundle and blob (if provided).
+      2. Recreate the Rekor entry from the bundle and blob (if provided).
-      2. Get the public key for the log.
+      3. Get the public key for the log.
 Go to next entry if no key is found.
-      3. Verify that the entry was included onto the log during the time the signing certificate was valid (skip if signature was made with a key-pair).
+      4. Verify that the entry was included onto the log during the time the signing certificate was valid (skip if signature was made with a key-pair).
-      4. Verify that the inclusion proof (SET) is sound given the log's public key.
+      5. Verify that the inclusion proof (SET) is sound given the log's public key.
-      5. If requested, perform an online inclusion proof against the log.
+      6. If requested, perform an online inclusion proof against the log.
-      6. Increment the number of successful transparency log verifications.
+      7. Increment the number of successful transparency log verifications.
    2. Compare the number of successful transparency log verifications against the provided threshold.